How I Made My Scheepjes Stonewashed Riverwashed Yarn Pack Blanket

 Here it is finished on my sofa in my living room at home!
 Although obviously no one was allowed to sit on it, so now it hangs over the back cushions instead ;-) xx

-This is an ideal knitting project for someone that doesn't have much time, or is just starting out with knitting and wants to make something relatively simple. it's a great way to practice!
-The crochet part is optional, so you could just join them all together once they are knitted if it's easier.
+This is an ideal knitting project for someone that doesn't have much time, or is just starting out with knitting and wants to make something relatively simple.
+It's a great way to practice your knitting!
+The crochet part is optional, so you could just join them all together with a simple mattress stitch once they are knitted if it's easier.